-29. Rights and responsibilities of alternate directors
+31. Rights and responsibilities of alternate directors

-- (1) An alternate director has the same rights as the alternate's appointor in relation to any decision taken by the directors under article 7(1). - (2) Unless these articles specify otherwise, alternate directors- - (a) are deemed for all purposes to be directors; - (b) are liable for their own acts and omissions; - (c) are subject to the same restrictions as their appointors; and - (d) are deemed to be agents of or for their appointors. - (3) Subject to article 16(3), a person who is an alternate director but not a director- - (a) may be counted as participating for determining whether a quorum is participating (but only if that person's appointor is not participating); and - (b) may sign a written resolution (but only if it is not signed or to be signed by that person's appointor). - (4) An alternate director must not be counted or regarded as more than one director for determining whether- - (a) a quorum is participating; or - (b) a directors' written resolution is adopted. - (5) An alternate director is not entitled to receive any remuneration from the company for serving as an alternate director. - (6) But the alternate's appointor may, by notice in writing made to the company, direct that any part of the appointor's remuneration be paid to the alternate.
+- (1) An alternate director has the same rights as the alternate's appointor in relation to any decision taken by the directors under article 6. - (2) Unless these articles specify otherwise, alternate directors- - (a) are deemed for all purposes to be directors; - (b) are liable for their own acts and omissions; - (c) are subject to the same restrictions as their appointors; and - (d) are deemed to be agents of or for their appointors. - (3) Subject to article 15(3), a person who is an alternate director but not a director-

-30. Termination of alternate directorship
+- (a) may be counted as participating for determining whether a quorum is participating (but only if that person's appointor is not participating); and - (b) may sign a written resolution (but only if it is not signed or to be signed by that person's appointor). - (4) An alternate director must not be counted or regarded as more than one director for determining whether- - (a) a quorum is participating; or - (b) a directors' written resolution is adopted. - (5) An alternate director is not entitled to receive any remuneration from the company for serving as an alternate director. - (6) But the alternate's appointor may, by notice in writing made to the company, direct that any part of the appointor's remuneration be paid to the alternate.

-(1) An alternate director's appointment as an alternate terminates-
+32. Termination of alternate directorship

-- (a) if the alternate's appointor revokes the appointment by notice to the company in writing specifying when it is to terminate; - (b) on the occurrence in relation to the alternate of any event which, if it occurred in relation to the alternate's appointor, would result in the termination of the appointor's appointment as a director; - (c) on the death of the alternate's appointor; or - (d) when the alternate's appointor's appointment as a director terminates. - (2) If the alternate was not a director when appointed as an alternate, the alternate's appointment as an alternate terminates if- - (a) the approval under article 28(1) is withdrawn or revoked; or - (b) the company by an ordinary resolution passed at a general meeting terminates the appointment.
+- (1) An alternate director's appointment as an alternate terminates- - (a) if the alternate's appointor revokes the appointment by notice to the company in writing specifying when it is to terminate; - (b) on the occurrence in relation to the alternate of any event which, if it occurred in relation to the alternate's appointor, would result in the termination of the appointor's appointment as a director; - (c) on the death of the alternate's appointor; or - (d) when the alternate's appointor's appointment as a director terminates. - (2) Paragraph (1)(d) does not apply if the appointor is reappointed after having retired by rotation at a general meeting or is regarded as having been reappointed as a director at the same general meeting, and in such a case, the alternate director's appointment as an alternate continues after the reappointment. - (3) If the alternate was not a director when appointed as an alternate, the alternate's appointment as an alternate terminates if- - (a) the approval under article 30(1) is withdrawn or revoked; or - (b) the company by an ordinary resolution passed at a general meeting terminates the appointment.